tsugg/VideoCaptioningWithBLIP/README.md

 # VideoCaptioningWithBLIP
-Exploring using BLIP to caption and identify key
+Exploring using BLIP to caption videos and using embeddings to identify important video frames.

 ## Requirements